Course Descriptions

 Prerequisites: None

 Course Description: This course is designed to give the student a well-rounded musical experience in a performing ensemble.
-Students will be exposed to the basic elements of music as well as a variety of musical styles and methods of learning.
-There is also a music appreciation segment where we look at the lives and times of famous musicians and composers from the classics to the present: J. S. Bach to Tupac Shakur.
-Students will develop music literacy, analysis, and interpretive skills.
-Students will grow in their ability to express themselves creatively as they become more confident with their instruments both individually and collectively.
-Performances will be scheduled as the ensemble develops.
+Students will be exposed to the basic elements of music and voice, as well as a variety of musical styles and methods of learning.
+Students will learn about vocal breathing, tone quality, diction, phrasing, text analysis, and sight reading.
+This is a choral performance class designed to help develop skills in vocal production and musicianship.
+Students perform a wide range of choral literature ranging from traditional to contemporary.
+There is also a music appreciation segment where we look at the lives and times of famous musicians and composers from the classics to the present.
+Students will develop music literacy, their knowledge of music theory, analysis, and interpretive skills.
+Students will grow in their ability to express themselves creatively as they become more confident with their voices both individually and collectively.
+Performances take place throughout the year.

 Drama 1